NotTheUsual/DocBlog/README.md

 ---

 This is obviously a work in progress/when I have time for it thing.
-Always nice to have something to tinker with.
+Always nice to have something to tinker with in the background.